 Why this recipe works

-Savory and Sweet: There is sugar in these, so they have a little sweet to them.
+Savory and Sweet: There is sugar in these, so they have a little sweetness to them.

 - Vegetable oil for frying hush puppies